Biosolids Prove Adequate Alternative to Conventional Fertilizer

 A study out of Mississippi State University has focused on the degree to which biosolids found in sewage and diverted from municipal wastewater treatment facilities can serve as a useful resource for agricultural settings in place of traditional and slow-release fertilizers.

-Shaun Broderick and Williams Evans engaged in an academic comparison between the same plants and crops that are grown in both areas that engage the use of land applied biosolids and those that do not.
-The results of their study are the subject of their article “Biosolids Promote Similar Plant Growth and Quality Responses as Conventional and Slow-release Fertilizers” published in the current issue of HortTechnology.
+Shaun Broderick and Williams Evans engaged in an academic comparison between the same plants and crops that are grown in both areas that engage the use of land-applied biosolids and those that do not.
+The results of their study are the subject of their article “Biosolids Promote Similar Plant Growth and Quality Responses as Conventional and Slow-release Fertilizers”, published in HortTechnology.

 Broderick adds, “The continuous-till waste management systems are truly remarkable in that they can be used to turn biohazardous waste into a weed- and disease-free soil amendment of high quality.
 Our research shows that of the crops we tested, plant performance was very comparable to conventional fertilizers.
 Utilizing this technology in more municipalities could ultimately lead to better stewardship over and sustainability of limited resources, crops, and soils without sacrificing crop yield or quality.”